martinkearn/Content/Demos/Machine Learning and Cognitive/ML Studio Car Sales.md

-# Predict Car Sale Prices with ML Studio
+# Predict Car Prices
-This demo will create a very simple Azure ML experiment which predicts car sale prices based on features.
+This demo will create a very simple Azure ML Studio experiment which predicts car sale prices based on features.

 Time: Approx 10 minutes